pourzanj/RNUTS/README.md

     - if we use Explicit solver use the stepsize chosen by hessian eigenvalue NOT from nesterov optimization. this way we'll be less likely to have divergences

 ## Things to Discuss
-- getting in to Stan (Dan, Bob, and Bales)
+- getting in to Stan
 - how to test for correctness? just look at quantiles of posterior converging?
 - should numerical experiments showing correctness of samples be included in the paper? possibly in supplemtary material. showing that it's symplectic is enough
-- how should examples be done? my R code leapfrog vs midpoint
 - use stepsize and mass matrix Stan decides?
 TBD how to determine midpoint stepsize. show a plot of work/sample vs. stepsize